Indonesian Throughflow: Cause and effects

 The ocean surface of this part of the far western Pacific is on average each day higher than that in the adjacent part of the Indian Ocean.
-The difference drives upper thermocline water "downhill" through the deep, straight, westerly, north-south Makassar Strait then to meet the in reality combined Java Sea-Banda Sea.
+The difference drives upper thermocline water "downhill" through the deep, straight, westerly, north–south Makassar Strait then to meet the in reality combined Java Sea-Banda Sea.
 About 15% of this then exits directly through the very narrow Lombok Strait.
 Weaker flows of saltier and denser South Pacific slightly augment the Banda Sea via the Lifamatola Passage, both inflows mixing there due to its bounds and tides, Ekman pumping, and heat and freshwater flux.
 From this sea 85% of the ITF uses the broad Timor and narrow Ombai passage.

 The location and topography of the channels that make up the ITF are shown inset.
 Lombok Strait is 300m deep and roughly 35 km wide and the currents vary between 0.286 m/s (0.6 mi/hr) eastward to 0.67 m/s westward and average 0.25 m/s westward.
 Currents in Ombai vary between 0.12 m/s eastward to 0.16 m/s westward, averaging 0.11 m/s westward and are funneled within the 1250m deep and 35 km wide passage.
 Timor passage, which is 1890 m deep by 160 km wide, is the widest of the exit pathways and averages only 0.02 m/s.
-From 2004–2006, 11 moorings were deployed across the entrance and exit regions of the ITF and were positioned to accurately measure each passage’s contribution as part of the International Nusantara Stratification and Transport (INSTANT) program.
-A study using Princeton Ocean Model has observed that the ITF has maximum volume transport from the Pacific Ocean to Indian Ocean through Savu strait (~6/5 Sv, 1 Sv = 106 m³/s), followed by Timor passage (~3.5/2 Sv) and Lombook strait (~2/1.75 Sv) thus the gross volume transport of ITF is ~10/9 Sv and also it is observed that the ITF increases the temperature of the Southern Indian Ocean while it has no significant effect on the sea surface salinity of Indian Ocean.
+From 2004 to 2006, 11 moorings were deployed across the entrance and exit regions of the ITF and were positioned to accurately measure each passage's contribution as part of the International Nusantara Stratification and Transport (INSTANT) program.
+A study using Princeton Ocean Model has observed that the ITF has maximum volume transport from the Pacific Ocean to Indian Ocean through Savu strait (~6/5 Sv, 1 Sv = 106 m³/s), followed by Timor passage (~3.5/2 Sv) and Lombok strait (~2/1.75 Sv) thus the gross volume transport of ITF is ~10/9 Sv and also it is observed that the ITF increases the temperature of the Southern Indian Ocean while it has no significant effect on the sea surface salinity of Indian Ocean.
 Flow in through Makassar (11.6 Sv) and Lifamatola (1.1 Sv) sums to 12.7 Sv.
 Total outflow transport corresponds to 15.0 Sv (varying from 10.7 to 18.7 Sv) and is made up of Lombok (2.6 Sv), Ombai (4.9 Sv) and Timor (7.5 Sv) contributions.
 Heat Transport of the Indonesian Throughflow is 1.087 PW (1 PW=1015 Watt).
 Turbulence Kinetic Energy (TKE) of the ITF is of the order of 10−3 m2s−2 in the upper layer whereas it is 10−4 m2s−2 in the middle layer.
 Corresponding values of ITF TKE dissipation rate are of the order of 10−6 m2s−3 and 10−8 m2s−3 which indicate that this ITF archipelagoes region is a highly turbulent and a high heat dissipative in nature.